 A strong believer in new music, Rebman is frequently involved in the premieres of new music and the promotion of the harp to young composers.
 April of 2017 saw the culmination of a passion project to commission and premiere five new works for solo harp, designed to expand the repertoire of the instrument and explore the many capabilities of the harp that are often ignored.
-A second recital is being prepared for the fall of 2018 featuring seven new works.
-Rebman was a featured harpist and composer at the TUTTI 2017 New Music Festival at Denison University, and was harpist in the Norfolk Chamber Music Festival – Yale School of Music’s New Music Workshop in the summer of 2016.
+This was followed by a second recital in September of 2018 featuring six new works.
+These works will be the foundation of his first album of harp solos.
+Rebman was a featured harpist and composer for the 2018 inaugural season of the Mostly Modern Festival at Skidmore College, and at the TUTTI 2017 and 2015 New Music Festival at Denison University.
+He was also harpist in the Norfolk Chamber Music Festival – Yale School of Music’s New Music Workshop in the summer of 2016.
 He first discovered a love of new music as principal harp for the FiveOne Experimental Orchestra in Cleveland.

 As a composer, Rebman has written for a variety of ensembles, while also specializing in modern techniques of harp composition.
 He was a winner of the Mostly Modern Festival concerto competition and will premiere his harp concerto Hyperion in their 2019 season.
 2017 featured the premiere of Twilight for solo harp at the 2017 TUTTI New Music Festival at Denison University.
 2016 premieres included He Would Not Stay: Seven Poems of A.E.
 Housman for Baritone and piano, premiered by “The Secret Opera” in New York City, Prana for solo violin, commissioned by Catherine Rinderknecht, and Hyperion: Concerto for Harp and Orchestra premiered by the composer with piano.
 Mnemosyne, a suite of character pieces for harp and flute, was selected for performance at the NACUSA 2016 convention in Knoxville, Tennessee and at the 2015 TUTTI New Music Festival.
 Eros for solo harp was featured at the 46th annual Ball State Festival of New Music in 2016, and won third prize in the Ohio Federation of Music Clubs’ Collegiate Composers competition.
 Summer of 2014 found Rebman in Estes Park, Colorado, as a participant in RRMC’s composition program.
 The Faculty Ensemble there premiered his song cycle He Would Not Stay: Seven Poems of A.E.
 Housman for Baritone and pierrot ensemble.
 Rebman also participated in the Atlantic Music Festival, where Mnemosyne was first premiered.
 Elegy for solo alto flute was selected by the Greater Cleveland Flute Society for inclusion in their Composers’ Connection concert.